 What are analytical skills?

-Analytical skills, also referred to as analytical thinking or problem solving skills, are a cluster of abilities used to identify and solve problems using the information available to you.
+Analytical skills, also referred to as analytical thinking or problem solving skills, are a cluster of CV abilities used to identify and solve problems using the information available to you.

 Some situations where you might need to use analytical skills include budgeting, data analysis, detecting patterns, brainstorming, interpreting new information, and developing solutions.